Andrew-R-Stephens/game-Into_the_Woods/README.md

 <br>

 <p><b>Into the Woods</b> is a 2D platformer game.
 It's inspired by platformer titles like <em>"Ori and the Blind Forest"</em>.</p>
-<p>I built this this entire system from scratch within 3 months.
-Development continues - for the passion, fulfillment, and a challenge.</p>
+<p>The entire system is proprietary.
+Development continues on for the passion, the fulfillment, and the challenges.</p>

 <br>